mbakeranalecta/sam/README.md

    * Changed type of embedded blocks from Codeblock to Embedblock.

+   * Removed support for embeded XML fragments per the discussion of issue #145.
+SAM has outgrown this feature, which is incompatible with the plan to introduce SAM Schemas.

 Please report any other backward incompatibilities you find so they can be added to this list.